Filmora

 OPEN

 There are various occasions when you edit multiple clips in a timeline and need to export any of them, and Filmora offers this functionality.
-Users can optimize the editing process with its export option for selected clips in a few clicks.
+Users can optimize the editing process with its export option for selected clips and even export videos with multiple audio tracks in a few clicks.

-If you are interested in knowing more about exporting selected clips through Filmora, follow this step-by-step procedure:
+If you are interested in knowing more about exporting selected clips or videos with multiple audio tracks through Filmora, follow this step-by-step procedure:

 Upgrade to the Newest Filmora Unleash Your Freedom to Creativity